Own-Data-Privateer/hoardy-web/tool/README.md

   - `--load-mitmproxy`
   : load inputs using the `mitmproxy` dump loader
   - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments
+  : read zero-terminated `PATH`s from stdin, these will be processed after all `PATH`s specified as command-line arguments
   - `PATH`
   : inputs, can be a mix of files and directories (which will be traversed recursively)